Ayushparikh-code/Web-dev-mini-projects/age-calculator/README.md

 ### Age Calculator

-Age  Calculator App written in HTML, CSS, and JavaScript.
+Age  Calculator website where you can input your birth date and get the Age in days,months and years.

 ### Use of the Project:
-You can easily calculate your age in years,months and days.
+A person's age can be calculated in days,months and years.
+It can be used in offices,malls etc.

 ### Used Technologies
   * HTML5